auth0/docs/articles/applications/guides/remove-application-mgmt-api.md

 # Remove an Application using the Management API

-You can remove an Auth0-registered application using the Management API.
+This guide will show you how to remove an application using Auth0's Management API.

-To do so, use the [DELETE /api/v2/clients/{id} endpoint](/api/management/v2#!/Clients/delete_clients_by_id).
+1, Make a DELETE se the [DELETE /api/v2/clients/{id} endpoint](/api/management/v2#!/Clients/delete_clients_by_id).